 7. Younger children are more impressionable.

-Easier to persuade and shape, younger children are ideal for teaching early obedience.
+Easier to shape, younger children are amazing sponges for early boundaries.
 The process is more enjoyable to them, not stressful.
 Children are also far less willful at younger ages, making it easier for you to understand them and teach them.
 Young children also are more focused on you.
 They need and want you more, making it easier to motivate with both praise and corrections.

-If you’ve been thinking about starting early obedience, you have a fabulous opportunity to start teaching your child from a very young age.
+If you’ve been thinking about starting early boundaries, you have a fabulous opportunity to start teaching your child from a very young age.
 The investment you make today in your child will pay off (with interest) in the long term.
-Training a child to be obedient takes much hard work, but it is so very worth it.